|Hot cross buns are synonymous with Easter. You will find them |

 Add the dried fruit to the dough and gently knead for 1 to 2 minutes to distribute the fruit.
 We simply want the fruit to be evenly distributed without having it all broken up.
 Put the dough in a oiled bowl, cover with a damp tea towel and leave to prove for about 90 minutes.

-Once the dough has doubled in size turn the dough out onto a clean work surface and knock back.
+Once the dough has doubled in size, turn it out onto a clean work surface and

 Cut the dough into 12 equal pieces approximately 90 g each.
-Roll each piece of dough round and place on a non-stick baking tray or a tray lined with parchment leaving enough room between to allow each bun to prove and grow without touching .
-Leave to prove again for 60 minutes or until doubled in size.
+Roll each piece of dough into a round and place on a non-stick baking tray or a tray lined with parchment, leaving enough room

-whilst warm brush each bun with a simple sugar glaze to add a wonderful shine and finger licking stickiness to each.
+Whilst warm, brush each bun with a simple sugar glaze to add a wonderful shine and finger